 For more information about these volunteer opportunities, please contact the Volunteer Manager at 218-730-4500 ext.
 210 or firstname.lastname@example.org to request a volunteer application.

 Email us today and we will send you a volunteer application!

 Calling all teenagers!
 The Zoo Crew program is for teens ages 13-17 and provides a hands-on experience with animal care, enrichment, zoo operation and conservation.
 Learn how to handle animals, assist zookeepers, and teach zoo visitors about local and global conservation issues.
 This program requires a time commitment of at least one 3-hour shift (M-F) every week for six weeks in a row (choose from June 9-July 18 or July 21-August 29).
 Participants may choose from morning (9-12) or afternoon (1-4) shifts and do not have to work the same shift every week.
 Multiple shifts and all day shifts (9 am-4 pm) are often available if teens want to participate more than 3 hrs/wk.
-Contact Sarah at firstname.lastname@example.org with any questions.
-Applications for the 2014 summer season will be available on this webpage starting April 1, 2014 and are due May 15, 2014.
+Contact Sarah at email@example.com with any questions.
+Applications for the 2014 summer season are due May 15, 2014.

 Please print the appropriate form depending on if you are new or returning to the program:

 New to Zoo Crew?
 Complete this Application Form

 Returning to Zoo Crew?
 Complete this Registration Form